-Yesterday I walked the backstreets of Prague’s Vinohrady and Vršovice (var-show-vitsa) districts – less-traveled areas only accessible by foot.
+Yesterday I walked the backstreets of Prague’s Vinohrady (vineyards) and Vršovice (var-show-vitsa) districts – less-traveled areas only accessible by foot.
 Vinohrady was named for the vineyards that Emperor Charles IV planted in the 14th century.
-It’s described as “an elegant part of Prague on hilly terrain east of the historical center”.
-Finding my way through winding cobblestone streets was challenging, and I got lost several times.
+Finding my way through the winding cobblestone streets was challenging, and I got lost several times.

 In addition to historical sites, lush parks, and spellbinding architecture, Vinohrady is known for its restaurants, wine bars, and cafés.
-Adjoining districts – Vršovice and Žižkov (zish- cough), “share a thriving cultural life and are known for their eclectic mix of pubs and cultural clubs”.
-The tree-lined streets have majestic buildings with elaborate Art Nouveau and Cubist façades and gorgeous parks or gardens.
+Adjoining districts – Vršovice and Žižkov (zish-cough), “share a thriving cultural life and are known for their eclectic mix of pubs and cultural clubs”.
+The tree-lined streets have majestic buildings with elaborate Art Nouveau and Cubist façades and gorgeous parks and gardens.

 I took the Metro to the starting point – Náměstí Míru Square (Peace Square).
 As you exit the underground station, the magnificent neo-Gothic Church of St. Ludmila towers above!
 Other buildings on the square include the Vinohrady Theatre and the National House Vinohrady, site of Prague conferences and concerts.